danielberenberg/system-triangle-citizen/README.md

 - Constraint matrices are read and applied as additions to the Rosetta score function.
 - Starting from a structure roughly sampled from favored regions of Ramachandran space, a simple protocol of backbone and sidechain minimization is employed with respect to the provided constraints.
-- This protocol is influenced by the work done in Yang, et al (2020).
+- This protocol is greatly influenced by the work done in Yang, et al (2020).

 # Technical Details
 - Distributed and/or locally multithreaded.